If you haven't, first read the guide to contributing. It contains important information about the library and how to contribute.

 The native coin is tradable on major exchanges.

-After integrate into Trust Wallet, project should also provide timely support for any urgent matters.
+After integrating into Trust Wallet projects are expected to provide timely support for any urgent matters.

 Adding support for a new coin consists of these steps:

 Add coin definition -- contains basic parameters of the new coin, several definition source files are gneerated from the definitions

 Extend a few central files.
 There are a few central source files that need to be extended (some definitions, dispatching logic to coin implementations).

 C++ implementation of address handling and signing functionality.
 Optionally protobuf definitions might be needed for more complex parameters.